Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### Monitoring:

-Process whereby Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}} activities are controlled by querying the catalog
-(transfer properties and state) and the log file (chronological history of all events in information or error message form).
+Process whereby {{< TransferCFT/axwayvariablesComponentShortName  >}} activities are controlled by querying the catalog (transfer properties and state) and the log file (chronological history of all events in information or error message form).